rsek/dataforged/README.md

 Official *Ironsworn: Starforged* rules data in JSON, for use in community tools.

+## Intent

+This repository is intended to give [*Starforged*'s Kickstarter](https://www.kickstarter.com/projects/shawntomkin/ironsworn-starforged) backers access to game data to incorporate into their own *Starforged* tools; it has been left public in the interest of keeping it easily accessible (and, frankly, will be of limited use without the complete text of the Backer Preview).

 ## Usage

 Best consumed as a Node package: `npm i dataforged` or `yarn add dataforged`.
 Typescript typings are included.